MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Setting up fiscal periods

-If you didn’t install default data, use the Fiscal Periods Setup window to set up historical and current fiscal periods for your company.
+If you didn't install default data, use the Fiscal Periods Setup window to set up historical and current fiscal periods for your company.
 You also can use this procedure to set up fiscal periods for a new year.
-(You won’t be able to post transactions in a new year until you create fiscal periods for that year.)
+(You won't be able to post transactions in a new year until you create fiscal periods for that year.)